ticking-clock/responsive-canvas/README.md

 <script src="responsive-canvas.min.js"></script>
 ```

-When the script loads, it will automatically resize all `<canvas>` elements to match the viewport size.
+The script will automatically resize all `<canvas>` elements to match the viewport size when the DOM is ready.

 You can manually trigger the resize by invoking the responsive canvas function.